 The quad stops firing.
 Other muscles work harder to compensate for the loss.
 With the quad going flat, we create an imbalance.
 This imbalance affects areas above and below the injury and overall leg function deteriorates.
 The hip, knee, ankle, and foot become impaired.

-When dealing with a muscle imbalance, our bodies get good at doing things the wrong way.
+When dealing with a muscle imbalance, our bodies get used to doing things the wrong way.
 In our daily lives, we go on walking, running, and sitting with imbalances, compounding the toll of compensation and overload.

 An injury like this is an example of a “negative trauma.”
 We preserve negative traumas as a muscle memory until that memory is challenged and replaced by the “positive trauma” we can create through pliability work.